freedomofpress/dangerzone/BUILD.md

 ## Qubes OS

-> :warning: Native Qubes support is in alpha stage, so the instructions below
+> :warning: Native Qubes support is in beta stage, so the instructions below
 > require switching between qubes, and are subject to change.
 >
 > If you want to build Dangerzone on Qubes and use containers instead of disposable